yowarduuu/e-diksyonari/README.md

 sopodding: a caterpillar armed with stinging, urticating hairs that causes an itch, pain, or rash; cup moth or slug moth caterpillars, <sub>fam</sub>Limacodidae Duponchel, 1845 (Óbo Monuvú<sub>?</sub>)

-supeding: a kind of caterpillar that causes an itch, pain, or rash (Central Sinubánən [=Sindangan])
+supeding: a kind of caterpillar that causes an itch, pain, or rash (Central Sinubánon [=Sindangan])

 sura: caterpillar (Agtâ Ilabin [=Central Cagayan Agtâ])